Cooling Measures For Executive Condo Market

 Developers of future Executive Condo sale sites from the Government Land Sales programme will only be allowed to launch units for sale 15 months from the date of award of the sites or after the physical completion of foundation works, whichever is earlier.

-Private enclosed spaces and private roof terraces will be treated as gross floor area (GFA).
-The GFA of such spaces in non-landed residential developments, including Executive Condo, will be counted as part of the ‘bonus’ GFA of residential development and subject to payment of charges.
-This is in line with the treatment of balconies under URA’s current guidelines.
+Private enclosed spaces and private roof terraces will be part of the gross floor area (GFA).
+The GFA of such spaces in non-landed residential developments, including Executive Condo, will be counted as part of the ‘bonus’ GFA of residential construction and subject to payment of charges.
+This measure is in line with the treatment of balconies under URA’s current guidelines.